Birch Cove Lakes Canoe Trail

 The Birch Cove Lakes Trail is located in the Blue Mountain Birch Cove Lake Wilderness area.

 Halifax North West Trails Association (HNWTA) regularly sponsors hikes on these additional Moderate Plus rated hiking trails that lead to Susies Lake, part of the Birch Cove Lakes watershed.
-The Flagpole Hill Trail rated Moderate (link to Hike rating page) head is found behind Kent Building Supplies 225 Chain Lake Drive in Bayers Lake Business Park.
+The Flagpole Hill Trail head (rated Moderate) is found behind Kent Building Supplies 225 Chain Lake Drive in Bayers Lake Business Park.
 Hikers can park in the far right hand side of upper parking.
-This hike is approximately 1 kmin length to Flagpole Hill on the edge of Susies Lake.
+This hike is approximately 1 km in length to Flagpole Hill on the edge of Susies Lake.

-The Whopper Drop Trail rated Moderate Plus trail head can be found by turning into road off Chain Lake Drive at Burger King, road turns to gravel base, park in this area and walk to trail head.
+The Whopper Drop Trail trail head is rated Moderate Plus and can be found by turning into the road off Chain Lake Drive at Burger King.
+The road turns to a gravel base.
+Park in this area and walk to trail head.
 This hike is approximately 2.5km to Susies Lake.